triton-inference-server/model_navigator/examples/13_optimize_tensorrt_linear_model/README.md

 # Optimize Torch linear model

-In this example we show how to optimize TensorRT linear model.
-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+In this example, we show how to optimize TensorRT linear model.
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).

-## Exmaple must be executed from it's directory
+## Example must be executed from its directory
 ```bash
 cd examples/13_optimize_tensorrt_linear_model
 ```

 ## Generate TensorRT model
-TensorRT plan must be generated on target machine.
+TensorRT plan must be generated on the target machine.

 ```bash
 python ./generate_tensorrt_model.py
 ```

 ## Run model optimization
-To run the example simply run the `optimize.py` script:
+To run the example, simply run the `optimize.py` script:

 ```bash
 python ./optimize.py